michael-langaman/fntsylu/README.md

  > crontab -e

 And enter the following at the bottom of the crontab file:
- > 0 11 * * * export DISPLAY=:0; /usr/bin/python /path/to/fntsylu.py 'insert league id' 'insert team id'
+ > 0 11 * * * export DISPLAY=:0; /usr/bin/python /path/to/fntsylu.py 'insert league id' 'insert team id' 'insert season id'

 For the example line above, cron will run the script every day at 11.